apteryxxyz/next-ws/packages/cli/readme.md

 ```

 ### Using a Custom Server

+> [!IMPORTANT]
+> Next WS was made to avoid the need for a custom server, if you are using one, you don't need this package and can just use a websocket server directly.

 To use a custom server, all you need to do is tell Next WS to use your server instead of creating its own.
 This can be done by calling the `setHttpServer` and `setWebSocketServer` functions from `next-ws/server` and passing your server instances.